 The internship can take place in corporate offices, international and national public administrative institutions, either abroad or in Italy.

-The internship is assigned by the Course Director as part of the academic program, on the base of each student’s attitudes and skills.
+The internship is assigned by the Course Director as part of the academic programme, on the base of each student’s attitudes and skills.

 Internships are to last at least 300 hours given that they are one of the main parts of the didactic course and are to be undertaken between June and December.